-WHAT ARE THE MUST-SEES?
-Mudchute Park and Farm is a great place to start.
+Start with Mudchute Park and Farm.
 Set in 32 acres of countryside in the shadow of Canary Wharf, the city farm allows you to escape the urban sprawl of London.
-It’s open every day, is free to enter and has acres of pathways to explore.
-Look out for the squirrels!
+It’s open every day, is free to enter and has acres of pathways to explore – plus lots of squirrels!

-Dogs on lead are welcome to explore the farm itself, where you will find everything from sheep to chickens, donkeys and alpacas.
-I find it fascinating to see how Ernie reacts to the other animals (from a safe distance, of course) and they’re always very interested in him.
+Dogs on lead are welcome to explore the farm itself.
+Here, you will find everything from sheep to chickens, donkeys and alpacas.
+I find it fascinating to see how Ernie reacts to the other animals (from a safe distance, of course).

 Mudchute is actually a charity so if you like what you see, feel free to make a donation.
-You can also support the good work it does by popping in to the Mudchute Kitchen for a cuppa and a cake.
-Dogs are allowed inside the café and there’s even a wall of fame where you can pin up a photo for the chance to be named Pet of the Month.
+Support the good work it does by popping in to the Mudchute Kitchen for a cuppa and a cake, too.
+Dogs are allowed inside the café.
+There’s even a wall of fame where your pooch could be named Pet of the Month.

 To see London from a different angle, take to the skies: dogs are welcome on the Emirates Air Line.
-This dinky cable car – the only one in the city – crosses the River Thames from the Royal Docks to Greenwich Peninsula (close to The O2) and “flights” take around ten minutes.
-If you travel on a clear day, the views are spectacular and there’s also an onboard video commentary that tells you all about the local area, which has seen lots of development in recent years.
+This dinky cable car – the only one in the city – crosses the River Thames from the Royal Docks to Greenwich Peninsula, near The O2.
+“Flights” take around ten minutes.
+If you travel on a clear day, the views are spectacular.
+There’s also an onboard video commentary that tells you all about the local area.

-“Boarding passes” cost £4.50 one-way or £9 return but if you have a Travelcard or valid Oyster card, it’s cheaper – I paid £3.50 for my one-way ticket while Ernie travelled for free.
-If you’re planning a big day of sightseeing, it may be worth looking in to the various river and museum packages available.
+“Boarding passes” cost £4.50 one-way or £9 return but if you have a Travelcard or valid Oyster card, it’s cheaper.
+I paid £3.50 for my one-way ticket while Ernie travelled for free.
+If you’re planning a big day of sightseeing, it may be worth looking in to the various packages available.

 The trendy area of Shoreditch is incredibly dog-friendly too.
-Dogs on lead are allowed in the famous Old Spitalfields Market and a number of independent shops welcome them too, such as Rough Trade Records and cycling shop, Rapha.
+Dogs on lead are allowed in the famous Old Spitalfields Market.
+A number of independent shops welcome them too, such as Rough Trade Records and cycling shop, Rapha.
 There are plenty of bars, cafes and restaurants in the area where you and your four-legged friend can refuel, too.

-WHERE’S GOOD FOR WALKIES?
-The Greenway is an excellent off-road pathway for both walkers and cyclists that runs from Beckton to Bow, via Plaistow, West Ham and Stratford.
-It is generally elevated so you can have a good nose at your surroundings as you stroll and look out for historic buildings and sculptures along the way.
+The Greenway is an excellent off-road pathway that runs from Beckton to Bow, via Plaistow, West Ham and Stratford.
+It is generally raised so you can have a good nose at your surroundings as you stroll.
+Look out for historic buildings and sculptures along the way.

 You can follow The Greenway to Queen Elizabeth Olympic Park in Stratford, which has plenty of green pockets to explore.
 Alternatively, Victoria Park in Tower Hamlets is also great for walkies, both on and off-lead.

-If you’re on the Isle of Dogs, there’s a cool tunnel that goes under the River Thames – it’s around a ten-minute walk from Mudchute Park and Farm.
-I don’t think many people even know it exists because it’s not particularly well signposted but is popular with locals, joggers and dog walkers.
-Just look for the circular glass-domed entrance.
+If you’re on the Isle of Dogs, there’s a cool tunnel that goes under the River Thames.
+It’s around a ten-minute walk from Mudchute Park and Farm.
+I don’t think many people know it exists because it’s not particularly well signposted, but look for the circular glass-domed entrance.

 The 370m-long pedestrian tunnel opened in 1902 and pops up next to the Cutty Sark in Greenwich.
-You need to walk down 100 steps to reach it – or take the wood-panelled lift, which is one of the largest (and grandest) you’re likely to encounter.
+You need to walk down 100 steps to reach it.
+Alternatively, take the wood-panelled lift, which is one of the largest (and grandest) you’re likely to encounter.

-BEST PLACE TO GRAB A BITE?
-Hackney Wick is incredibly dog-friendly.
 If your idea of a perfect meal involves pizza and beer, make CRATE Brewery your first stop.
-All the booze at this canal-side brewery is crafted in-house and it also serves up delicious stone-baked pizzas with experimental toppings.
+All the booze at this canal-side brewery in Hackney Wick is crafted in-house.
+It also serves up delicious stone-baked pizzas with experimental toppings.